-Incorporated by reference herein is the Funds' Annual Report to shareholders for the fiscal year ended November 30, 2023, which includes the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", "Statement of Assets and Liabilities", "Statement of Operations", "Statements of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements".
-A copy of the Funds' Annual Report can be obtained at no charge by calling 1-855-955-9552 or writing the Funds.
+Incorporated by reference herein is the Funds' Financials and Other Information for the fiscal year ended November 30, 2024, which is included as part of the Fund's most recent Form N-CSR filing and includes the "Report of Independent Registered Public Accounting Firm", "Schedule of Investments", "Statement of Assets and Liabilities", "Statement of Operations", "Statements of Changes in Net Assets", "Financial Highlights" and "Notes to Financial Statements".
+A copy of the Funds' Financials and Other Information can be obtained at no charge by calling 1-855-955-9552 or writing the Funds.